ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-10-ensemble-learning.md

 <img width="193" height="113" alt="vote2" src="https://github.com/user-attachments/assets/3e955155-7629-497f-ad67-a9d355cde6c8" />

+---

-Depending on the performance, we can also put a weight on each learner.
+Depending on the performance, we can also put a weight on each learner of the ensemble.

 # Boosting ensemble